widely circulated profile of Lush

 and a half after Chris' suicide.

-from the 4AD website (as of May 2010) and is also found in the liner notes of the
+from the 4AD website, covering up to 1996.
+Also found in the liner notes of the

 best-of compilation (Ciao!).
-It is extremely well written and it goes into
+Extremely well written and it goes into

-many details, but be aware that it was written for
+many details, but since it was written for

-their record label so it has a very definite spin!
+their record label it has a very definite spin.

 In a sense, the beginning of Lush was as